“Mediocrity stamped London fetches more than talent stamped provincial.” — Thomas Hardy, The Hand of Ethelberta

 The BookWorld staff has also co-created and/or managed most of the province’s major literary awards including the BC Book Prizes, the George Woodcock Lifetime Achievement Award, the Vancity Women’s Book Prize and the George Ryga Award for Social Awareness.
 For several years staff also provided free administration for the City of Vancouver Book Award.
 All such administration for ancillary literary support activities—eg. the ABCBookWorld reference site, management of literary prizes and organization of the Reckoning 07 conference at Simon Fraser University—has been provided on a volunteer basis.
 As well, the publisher of B.C.
 BookWorld served a two-year term as an unpaid Vancouver Public Library Trustee in 2011-2012.

-Pacific BookWorld board members include Howard White (president), publisher of the Encyclopedia of British Columbia; UBC historian Jean Barman, author of The West Beyond the West; author and teacher Andreas Schroeder, co-founder of Public Lending Right in Canada; Dr. Rowland Lorimer, co-founder for the Canadian Centre for Studies in Publishing; former Vancouver Public Library chief librarian Paul Whitney; current Vancouver Public Library chief librarian Sandra Singh; SFU Chief Librarian Gwen Bird and UBC librarian Brenda Peterson and former CBC Radio host and author Mark Forsythe.
+Pacific BookWorld board members include Howard White (president), publisher of the Encyclopedia of British Columbia; UBC historian Jean Barman, author of The West Beyond the West; author and teacher Andreas Schroeder, co-founder of Public Lending Right in Canada; Dr. Rowland Lorimer, co-founder for the Canadian Centre for Studies in Publishing; former Vancouver Public Library chief librarian Paul Whitney; current Vancouver Public Library chief librarian Sandra Singh; SFU Chief Librarian Gwen Bird, UBC librarian Brenda Peterson and former CBC Radio host and author Mark Forsythe.

 Since 1988, the permanent staff of two has consisted of David Lester and Alan Twigg.
 Over the years, staff of B.C.
 BookWorld has jointly produced six books outlining the literary history of the province, culminating in The Essentials: 150 Great B.C.
 Books & Authors (Ronsdale, 2010), the first critical overview of British Columbia literature.
-We are pleased to add Ormsby Review books editor/writer Richard Mackie; ABCBookWorld & BCBookLook editor/writer Beverly Cramp and webmaster Sharon Jackson to our team, as well as a stable of freelancers.
+We are pleased to add Ormsby Review books editor/writer Richard Mackie; and, as freelancers, ABCBookWorld & BCBookLook editor/writer Beverly Cramp and webmaster Sharon Jackson to our team.

 UNSOLICITED COMMENTS ON ABCBOOKWORLD